 Emotional and physical stress on the body is associated with low thyroid levels .
 When we start a fitness program we tend to go full-bore into exercise and dieting, but we forget about the mental aspects of fitness.

 Optimize Liver Function

 Your liver is responsible for nearly 40% of the conversion of T4 to T3 using the deiodinase enzyme .
 If you want a high conversion rate, you’re going to want a well-functioning liver.
-Among other things, don’t smoke, limit alcohol, and stay hydrated to keep your liver at its best.
+Among other things, don’t smoke, limit alcohol, and stay hydrated to keep your liver running at its best.

 Have a Cheat Meal

 Who doesn’t love to have a cheat meal?
 For those on a calorie restricted diet, a cheat meal can have many benefits both psychologically and physiologically.
-Not only is a cheat meal be mentally satisfying, but it also helps to reset and boost many of the hormones that are affecting during prolonged calorie restriction.
+Not only is a cheat meal mentally satisfying, it also helps to “reset” and boost many of the hormones that are affected during prolonged calorie restriction.

 Your thyroid is very important to your weight loss goals.
 It’s responsible for fat, carbohydrate, and protein metabolism.
-Many people suffer from a low thyroid that is caused by their own lifestyle choices.
+Many people suffer from an under-optimized thyroid that is caused by their own lifestyle choices.
 You have the power to make a real, tangible difference in your thyroid production and fat loss potential.